jlivingood/Broadband-Labels/File-Contents.md

 [Conditional - IF discounts available above = 0] [URL for terms, 256 characters] ex: https://example.com/promotions/internet \
 [Participates In Subsidy Program, 1 number - either 0 for YES or 1 for NO] ex: 0 \
 [Conditional - IF subsidy program above = 0] [fixed length, 6 numbers, see table below] ex: ACP, so value = 000001 \
+[Label downstream speed in Mbps, variable length numeric field],  ex: 800 Mbps = 800 \
+[Label upstream speed in Mbps, variable length numeric field], ex: 200 Mbps = 200 \
+[Label idle latency, in ms, variable length numeric field], ex: 15 ms = 15 \
+[Label working latency, in ms, variable length numeric field], ex: 50 ms = 50 \
+[Label uptime, in percent with 2 digits after the decimal, variable length numeric field], ex: 99.87% = 0.9987 \
+[Network Management Policy, 1 number - either 0 for Yes or 1 for No] ex: 0 \
+[Conditional - IF policy above = 0] [URL for policy, 256 characters] ex: https://example.com/network-management/internet \
+[Privacy Policy, 1 number - either 0 for Yes or 1 for No] ex: 0 \
+[Conditional - IF policy above = 0] [URL for policy, 256 characters] ex: https://example.com/privacy/internet \
+[Support Information] [URL for support, 256 characters] ex: https://example.com/support/internet \
+END-LABEL-DETAILS \
+START-UNIQUE-ID \
+The intent here is generate a unique one-time ID that represents the label file presented, when it was presented, and to whom it was prevented.
+This may subsequently be recorded in regulatory compliance systems and in customer records.

+Ex:
+File shown is named 2024-03-19-0000007922-840-00-0000000002-800-200-001-001-0000.csv Was shown 2023-03-19 at 14:23 UTC
+Customer account number is ABCD12345XZY
+So -- generate Unique ID = 2024-03-19-0000007922-840-00-0000000002-800-200-001-001-0000-2023-03-19-1423-ABCD12345XZY
+END-UNIQUE-ID \

 END-FILE \

 ## Timeframe of Pricing Table